 A Collection Of YouTube Reviews

 James Matthews – Video Samples

-James Matthews does a good job of exploring the video AF and low light video capabilities of this camera.
-Definitely recommend watching this if you’re interested in shooting video.
+James Matthews does a good job of exploring the video AF and low-light video capabilities of this camera.
+Definitely recommend watching this if you’re interested in shooting a video.

 Unbox Therapy – Overview